nestjs/docs.nestjs.com/content/exception-filters.md

 > info **Hint** The `@UseFilters()` decorator is imported from the `@nestjs/common` package.

 We have used the `@UseFilters()` decorator here.
-Same as `@Catch()`, it takes an endless number of parameters.
-The instance of `HttpExceptionFilter` has been created immediately in-place.
-Another available way is to pass the class (not instance), leaving framework the instantiation responsibility and enabling **dependency injection**.
+Similar to the `@Catch()` decorator, it can take a single filter instance, or a comma-separated list of filter instances.
+Here, we created the instance of `HttpExceptionFilter` in place.
+Alternatively, you may pass the class (instead of an instance), leaving responsibility for instantiation to the framework, and enabling **dependency injection**.

 ```typescript
 @@filename(cats.controller)